-For more adrenaline-fuelled action, how about a visit Kernow Adventure Park?
-This awesome outdoor adventure park is tucked away from prying eyes in an old flooded quarry near Falmouth.
+For more adrenaline-fuelled action, how about a visit to Kernow Adventure Park.
+This awesome outdoor adventure park is tucked away from prying eyes in an old, flooded quarry near Falmouth.
 Try your hand at wakeboarding, fool about on the standup paddleboards or run rings around the inflatable Aquapark.

 - Surfing schools at tons of locations